Plyometric Training: Boosting Strength & Coordination

 -

-Rule: Allow your body at least 48 to 72 hours of rest between two sessions focused on plyometric training.
-Tendon adaptation takes significantly longer than muscle adaptation, which you should always keep in mind when planning your plyometric training.
+Rule: Allow your body at least 48 to 72 hours of rest between two sessions focusing on plyometric training.
+The adaptation of tendons takes significantly longer than that of muscles, which you should always keep in mind when planning your plyometric training.

 8. Plyometric training for beginners: How to get started

 You don't have to be a professional sprinter to benefit from plyometric training.
-A systematic build-up is important to accustom the body to the high impact forces.
+A systematic build-up is important to get the body used to the high impact forces.

 -